Absorption and scattering modifies EM radiation in the atmosphere

 What are the methods for atmospheric correction?

 Atmospheric modelling is perhaps the most sophisticated method to correct atmospheric disturbances.
-Modelling approaches are ideal when scene-specific atmospheric data (aerosol content, etc) are available.
+Modeling approaches are ideal when scene-specific atmospheric data (aerosol content, etc) are available.
 However, atmospheric information is rarely available.

 For atmospheric correction, dark object subtraction is often recommended for classification and change detection applications